gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 AWS SES costs in BYO mode: ~$0.10 per 1,000 emails, billed directly by AWS.
 Combine with the AWS Free Tier (3,000 free sends/month for the first 12 months) at small volume.
 Packs are stackable.

-**Add-on**: optional dedicated IP for $50/month per workspace (managed mode).
+**Add-on**: optional dedicated IP for $50/month per IP (managed mode).
 In BYO SES mode, a dedicated IP is configured and billed through your own AWS SES account instead.

 ### Scenarios